 - Safe and lawful driving at the time of the offense

 - Voluntarily seeking treatment for substance abuse

 - Any other factor that tends to make the DWI less serious

 Contact Us Today for Help With Your DWI Case

 Depending on how the aggravating and mitigating factors of your case add up, your DWI sentence can vary significantly.
-The Charlotte DWI lawyers from Randall & Stump, PLLC have the knowledge and experience to highlight the mitigating factors applicable to your case, and to minimize the aggravating factors at your sentencing hearing.
+The Charlotte DWI lawyers from Randall & Stump, Criminal Defense Attorneys have the knowledge and experience to highlight the mitigating factors applicable to your case, and to minimize the aggravating factors at your sentencing hearing.
 The list of mitigating factors is non-exhaustive, meaning that you and your lawyer can actively take steps following your DWI arrest to show the court that you are taking matters into your own hands and seeking rehabilitation.